-Benjamin W. Y. Lo is the first Canadian neurosurgeon (FRCSC 2009) with ICU specialist qualification (FRCSC 2011) as well as clinical epidemiology and biostatistics training at both the master's and doctoral levels.
+Benjamin W. Y. Lo is the first Canadian neurosurgeon (FRCSC 2009) with ICU specialist qualification (FRCSC 2011) as well as clinical epidemiology and biostatistics degrees at both the master's and doctoral levels.
 Benjamin received subspecialty training in neurosurgery and critical care medicine at the University of Toronto, McMaster University and Queen's University.

-Currently, he works as a cerebrovascular neurosurgeon and ICU specialist at Montreal Neurological Institute and Hospital, McGill University.
+Currently, Benjamin works as a cerebrovascular neurosurgeon and ICU specialist at Montreal Neurological Institute and Hospital, McGill University.
 He is a Killam Scholar at the MNI.
-He organizes an active clinical and academic exchange in neurovascular surgery and critical care medicine with the Japan-Hong Kong MNI Chapter (current centers include University of Hong Kong, Chinese University of Hong Kong, Tokyo Women's Medical University, Kyoto University, Nagoya University, Osaka University, Gifu University, Kochi University and Tokushima University).
-He is actively involved in clinical and graduate teaching in the areas of cerebrovascular diseases, cerebrovascular neurosurgery, critical care medicine and neurosurgery.
+He organizes an active clinical and academic exchange in neurovascular surgery and critical care medicine with the Japan-Hong Kong MNI Chapter (current centers include University of Hong Kong, Chinese University of Hong Kong, Tokyo Women's Medical University, University of Tokyo, Kyoto University, Osaka University, Nagoya University, Gifu University, Kochi University and Tokushima University).
+He is actively involved in clinical and graduate teaching in the areas of cerebrovascular diseases, cerebrovascular neurosurgery, critical care medicine, clinical epidemiology and biostatistics.